trstlabs/intento/docs/docs/actions/using-the-cli.md

 ### Register and Submit Action

-When you submit an Action for the first time using interchain Accounts, you should perfrom `register-ica-and-submit-action` instead of `submit-action`.
+When you submit an action for the first time using interchain Accounts, you should perfrom `register-ica-and-submit-action` instead of `submit-action`.

 Alternatively you can `intentod tx intent register` and specify the `--connection-id` flag.

-You can submit an Action with the following command:
+You can submit an action with the following command:

 ```bash
 intentod tx intent submit-action  '{